Academic art: Stylistic trends and contradictions

+Historicism

-Another development during this period included adopting historical styles in order to show the era in history that the painting depicted, called historicism.
+Another development during this period, called historicism, included adopting historic styles or imitating the work of historic artists and artisans in order to show the era in history that the painting depicted.
+In the history of art, after Neoclassicism which in the Romantic era could itself be considered a historicist movement, the 19th century included a new historicist phase characterized by an interpretation not only of Greek and Roman classicism, but also of succeeding stylistic eras, which were increasingly respected.
 This is best seen in the work of Baron Jan August Hendrik Leys, a later influence on James Tissot.
-It's also seen in the development of the Neo-Grec style.
+It is also seen in the development of the Neo-Grec style.
 Historicism is also meant to refer to the belief and practice associated with academic art that one should incorporate and conciliate the innovations of different traditions of art from the past.

+Allegory in art

 The art world also grew to give increasing focus on allegory in art.
 Theories of the importance of both line and color asserted that through these elements an artist exerts control over the medium to create psychological effects, in which themes, emotions, and ideas can be represented.
 As artists attempted to synthesize these theories in practice, the attention on the artwork as an allegorical or figurative vehicle was emphasized.
 It was held that the representations in painting and sculpture should evoke Platonic forms, or ideals, where behind ordinary depictions one would glimpse something abstract, some eternal truth.
-Hence, Keats' famous musing "Beauty is truth, truth beauty."
-The paintings were desired to be an "idée," a full and complete idea.
-Bouguereau is known to have said that he wouldn't paint "a war," but would paint "War."
+Hence, Keats' famous musing "Beauty is truth, truth beauty".
+The paintings were desired to be an "idée", a full and complete idea.
+Bouguereau is known to have said that he would not paint "a war", but would paint "War".
 Many paintings by academic artists are simple nature allegories with titles like Dawn, Dusk, Seeing, and Tasting, where these ideas are personified by a single nude figure, composed in such a way as to bring out the essence of the idea.

+Idealism

+Stylistically, academic art cultivated the ideal of perfection and at the same time selective imitation of reality (mimesis), which had existed since Aristotle.
+With perfect mastery of color, light and shadow, forms were created in a quasi-photorealistic manner.
+Some paintings have a "polished finish" where no brushstroke can be recognized on the finished work.
+After the oil sketch, the artist would produce the final painting with the academic "fini", changing the painting to meet stylistic standards and attempting to idealize the images and add perfect detail.
+Similarly, perspective was constructed geometrically on a flat surface and was not really the product of sight.

 The trend in art was also towards greater idealism, which is contrary to realism, in that the figures depicted were made simpler and more abstract—idealized—in order to be able to represent the ideals they stood in for.
 This would involve both generalizing forms seen in nature, and subordinating them to the unity and theme of the artwork.